rohingosling/neural-network-cpp/README.md

 | :--- | :--- | :--- |

 Language model specialised version, employing experimental integrating with OpenAI GPT-3 API.

-Also the laster version of the class.
+Also the last version of the class.
 No further versions of updates made.

 Applications: